hueitan/javascript-sdk-design/README.md

 ## Design Philosophy

-It depends on your purpose of your SDK service and usage, but they must be **native**, **short**, **fast**, **clean**, **readable** and **testable**.
+It depends on the purpose of your SDK service and usage, but they must be **native**, **short**, **fast**, **clean**, **readable** and **testable**.

 Written in native JavaScript code, compiler language like